When will my financial aid be paid (loans, scholarships, Bright Futures, Grants)?

 Can I pay at the office?

-Payments can be made at the Bursar with a personal check, cashier’s check or money order inside our office during 8:30am to 4:00pm or at the Drop Box located outside of our office.
-The check, cashier’s check or money order are made payable to the University of Florida and include the following information:
+Payments can be submitted in person with a personal check, cashier’s check or money order inside our office during 8:30am to 4:00pm or at the Drop Box located outside of our office.

 Address, phone number, UFID